reliancehie/reports-catalog/README.md

 status.

 **Numerator**
 Patients screened for clinical depression on the date of the encounter, using an age appropriate standardized tool AND if positive, a follow-up plan is documented on the date of the positive screen.
-**Required exclusions for numerator**
-Mental health and chemical dependency services are excluded.
 **Data Sources**
 ADTs, CCDs, LABs, Encounters, Transcriptions, and Claims
 **Input Parameters**